Bayesian Optimization by Kernel Regression and Density-based Exploration: Numerical results

-Generally, the convergence of KR surrogate model requires the bandwidth $\ell_t$ at the $t$-th iteration to approach zero as $t$ increases, as discussed in \cite{linke2023towards}.
-This observation aligns with the findings in \cref{thm:pointwise consistency KR by KDE}, underscoring the critical importance of bandwidth selection in practical applications.
-However, in the context of Bayesian optimization, re-estimating optimal parameters at each step has been shown to be unreliable, potentially leading to non-convergence of the algorithm \cite{bull2011convergence}.
-To address this challenge, we adopt the widely accepted rule-of-thumb bandwidths:

 We use Gaussian kernel throughout all methods and all tasks.
-For KR-UCB, TPE, PseudoBO, BOKE, and BOKE+, the bandwidth of kernel estimator is set by Scott's rule.
-While GP-EI and GP-UCB employ a fixed bandwidth for Gaussian process, as the objective function is typically assumed to live in the reproducing kernel Hilbert space (RKHS) generated by the kernel $k$ in the literature \cite{williams2006gaussian,srinivas2010gaussian,wang2023regret,vakili2021optimal}.
-The tuning parameters $\beta_t$ for both GP-UCB and BOKE are configured as $\beta_t = \Theta(\sqrt{\ln t})$, as supported by \cref{thm:cumulative regret BOKE} and \cite{wang2023regret}.
-All algorithms are initialized with a same set of points generated by LHS \cite{mckay1979comparison}.
-To ensure a fair comparison of computational efficiency, we adopt a multi-start strategy integrated with a local optimization method, particularly the L-BFGS-B algorithm \cite{byrd1995limited}, for acquisition function optimization.
+For KR-UCB, PseudoBO, BOKE, and BOKE+, the kernel bandwidth is chosen according to Silverman's rule of thumb \cite{silverman1998density}, which yields $\ell_t \propto \left( t \cdot \left( d + 2 \right) / 4 \right)^{-\frac{1}{d + 4}}$.
+The tuning parameter for GP-UCB, BOKE, and BOKE+ is set to $\beta_t \propto 1 + \sqrt{d \ln(t + 1)}$.
+All algorithms are initialized with the same set of points generated by LHS \cite{mckay1979comparison} and are executed on a single CPU core to assess algorithmic runtime.
+The acquisition functions are optimized using either the L-BFGS-B algorithm \cite{byrd1995limited} with multiple starting points or Sobol sampling, ensuring an identical optimization budget of $1024$ total acquisition evaluations across all BO methods.